There’s hardly a time in a PPC campaign’s lifecycle that you wouldn’t need new PPC keyword ideas.

 Browsing on Quora can give you tons of various insights:

 - What are the most popular questions with the highest number of answers?

 - Which words are used to describe a product or service?

-20. Get Smart Insights with Wikipedia
+19. Get smart insights with Wikipedia

 Start by searching for a basic keyword.
 You’ll be taken to the Wikipedia entry for that broad topic.